Langdon Nature Reserve

 Mouse over links for pictures; click for detail page.

-In Dunton there is a visitor centre, picnic area and an original plotland house preserved as a museum, so this is a good place to start a visit and explore the miles of paths.
+Dunton has a visitor centre, picnic area and an original plotland house preserved as a museum, so this is a good place to start a visit and explore the miles of paths.

 Laindon station on the Fenchurch Street–Southend line is less than 800m from the reserve.
 Frequent bus services run from Basildon town centre to Laindon station, to Langdon Hills and to Highview Avenue.

-Something of interest all the year round: spring for breeding birds and early flowers such as primroses; summer for orchids and other flowers, and for birdsong, autumn for fruit and berries and for late butterflies; winter to see huge flocks of migrant thrushes and perhaps a long-eared owl.
+Spring for breeding birds and early flowers such as primroses; summer for orchids and other flowers, and for birdsong; autumn for fruit and berries and for late butterflies.